Barcelona confirm Koeman as new coach on contract to 2022 | Goal.com

 "Ronald Koeman comes to FC Barcelona after coaching in the Premier League, La Liga, the Dutch league, the Portuguese league and also on the international stage with the Netherlands."

-“It was an honour to be the national coach of the Netherlands," said 57-year-old.
-"For the past two and a half years I have done everything I can to achieve successes with Oranje.
+“It was an honour to be the national coach of the Netherlands," said the 57-year-old.
+"For the past two-and-a-half years I have done everything I can to achieve successes with Oranje.

 "I look back with pride on what we have achieved together in that period.
 The Dutch national team has a bright future, I am convinced of that.